ahmadhuss/laravel-work/README.md

 http://localhost/storage/photos/nkI0CF8pLjIuRdPbL171ycACGKNrBYAZ4GYeyYdx.jpg
 ```

 The URL `http://localhost` is taken from the environment variable (`APP_URL`) `.env` file.
-You can change this value according to your local hostname.
+You can change the value according to your local hostname.

-For local environments it is important all uploaded items will store in the `storage/app/public` directory.
-Therefore, we need to use the `artisan` CLI command and create the `storage/app/public` directory symlink (shortcut) into `public/storage` **because** the root `public` direcotry is meant to be web-accessible.
+For local environments it is important, all uploaded items will store in the `storage/app/public` directory.
+Therefore, we need to use the `artisan` CLI command and create the `storage/app/public` directory shortcut (symlink) into `public/storage` **because** the root `public` direcotry is meant to be web-accessible.
 For security, all other files and directories in the Laravel framework should not be web-accessible.
-That's why we're creating a shortcut of our `storage/app/public` directory in the `public/storage` directory.
+That's why we're creating a shortcut of our `storage/app/public` directory into the `public/storage` directory.

 Command to crete symlink:
 ```